Travelling to France to view properties

 So, what does this mean for househunters?
-Until now estate agents in France have been keeping transactions going by arranging virtual viewings and by allowing for the digital signing of documents.
-With the news that travel between the UK and France will be relaxed, however, they anticipate many more viewings in person, maintaining social distancing and health measures.
+Estate agents in France had been keeping transactions going by arranging virtual viewings and by allowing for the digital signing of documents, but with the news that travel between the UK and France was to be relaxed, however, they anticipated many more viewings in person, maintaining social distancing and health measures.

-Sheelagh Gorham of Agence Newton agrees.
-“Since the ferries started we have been rushed off our feet,” she says.
+Sheelagh Gorham of Agence Newton agreed.
+“Since the ferries started we have been rushed off our feet,” she said.
 “Clients are very keen to buy and houses are often selling for full asking prices in the rush to beat the transition period deadline.”

-Several steps are being taken to ensure the safety of viewers, owners and agents.
-“For any visits, visitors are required to wear a mask and gloves (or a sanitizing gel), whilst not touching surfaces and observing appropriate social distancing” says Peter.
+Several steps have been taken to ensure the safety of viewers, owners and agents.
+“For any visits, visitors are required to wear a mask and gloves (or a sanitizing gel), whilst not touching surfaces and observing appropriate social distancing” said Peter.
 “Ahead of any visits, we need to register anyone attending the property with their personal information and details for traceability.
 Furthermore, travel to and from properties is by separate vehicle, and in general most of the vendors will either be out during the visit or remain in the garden, for their own safety.”

-“Where home owners are present, they are requested to leave doors open and lights on where applicable so nobody needs to touch anything,” adds Sheelagh.
+“Where home owners are present, they are requested to leave doors open and lights on where applicable so nobody needs to touch anything,” added Sheelagh.

-The ability to view properties in person is one benefit of travel restrictions being lifted, but for people who agreed property sales virtually under lockdown conditions, it means they can now finally travel to their new home.
-In some cases this will involve moving large amounts of furniture, and international removals company Burke Bros say that their entire workforce is now back up and running to facilitate moves.
+The lifting of travel restrictions to France on 10 July meant that buyers could view properties in person, but also that for people who agreed property sales virtually under lockdown conditions, they could finally travel to their new home.
+In some cases this involves moving large amounts of furniture, and international removals company Burke Bros say that their entire workforce is back up and running to facilitate moves.